usnistgov/FIPS201/_FIPS201/keymanagement.md

 ## 5.4 Legacy PKIs {#s-5-4}

-The content of this section has been removed as [[COMMON]](../_Appendix/references.md#ref-COMMON) reflects the requirements for department and agency CAs that might be issuing cross-certified PIV Authentication certificates and Card Authentication certificates.
+The content of this section has been removed as [[COMMON]](../_Appendix/references.md#ref-COMMON) reflects the requirements for department and agency CAs that might be issuing cross-certified PIV authentication certificates and card authentication certificates.

 ## 5.5 PKI Repository and OCSP Responder(s) {#s-5-5}

-CAs that issue certificates corresponding to PIV private keys (PIV Authentication, Card Authentication, digital signature, or key management certificates) SHALL
+CAs that issue certificates corresponding to PIV private keys (PIV authentication, card authentication, digital signature, or key management certificates) SHALL

 - maintain a Hypertext Transfer Protocol (HTTP) accessible service that publishes the CRLs for the PIV certificates it issues, as specified in [[PROF]](../_Appendix/references.md#ref-PROF);
 - maintain a Hypertext Transfer Protocol (HTTP) accessible service that publishes any CA certificates issued to it, as specified in [[PROF]](../_Appendix/references.md#ref-PROF); and
 - operate Online Certificate Status Protocol (OCSP) services for the PIV certificates it issues, as specified in [[PROF]](../_Appendix/references.md#ref-PROF).

-PIV Authentication, Card Authentication, digital signature, and key management certificates SHALL
+PIV authentication, card authentication, digital signature, and key management certificates SHALL

 - contain the *crlDistributionPoints* extension needed to locate CRLs, and
 - contain the *authorityInfoAccess* extension needed to locate the authoritative OCSP responder.